westpa/westpa/doc/documentation/ext/westpa.westext.hamsm_restarting.rst

     - plugin: westpa.westext.hamsm_restarting.restart_driver.RestartDriver
       n_restarts: 0 	# Number of restarts to perform
       n_runs: 5			# Number of runs within each restart
+      n_restarts_to_use: 0.5    # Amount of prior restarts' data to use. -1, a decimal in (0,1), or an integer.
+Details below.
       coord_len: 2		# Length of pcoords returned
       initialization_file: restart_initialization.json	# JSON describing w_run parameters for new runs
       ref_pdb_file: common_files/bstate.pdb 		    # File containing reference structure/topology